-The Bank calculates fair values of transactions not measured through the balance sheet by discounting all contract-related transaction flows using interest rates curves characteristic for each group of transactions.
-Prepayments are not included in the fair value calculation.
-In the case of products with no repayment schedule, it is assumed that the fair value is equal to the transaction balance sheet value.
+The Bank calculates fair values of transactions not measured through the balance sheet by discounting all transaction flows using interest rates curves characteristic for each group of transactions.

 An interest rate curve used to calculate the fair value of the Bank's liabilities (e.g. customer deposits, interbank deposits) and receivables (e.g. loans to customers, interbank placements) consists of: